Matthew-Berthoud/samba/openfunction/README.md

 ## Kubernetes
 `minikube start`
+- I run into issues whenever I stop and start minikube, since I don't always know how to gracefully stop and start the kubernetes processes within.
+To remove all pods and namespaces and start fresh, I just run `minikube delete` followed by `minikube start`.
+Not the greatest solution but it works for now, and keeps the state consistent-ish.

 ## Helm
 Helm is the "package manager for kubernetes."
 You use it to add "charts" (config files, essentially) and repos to a kubernetes project.
 I installed it on `shs1` with the commands in the "from script" section of [this link](https://helm.sh/docs/intro/install/#from-script).